Related event approvals and management plans

-In addition to the Entertainment Event Permit, you may need other approvals from Brisbane City Council and the Queensland Government for specific activities in relation to your event.
-Find out the approvals required for:
+In addition to the event permit, you may need other approvals from Brisbane City Council, approvals from the Queensland Government or management plans developed or endorsed by a suitably qualified person.
+Find out what may be required for:

 - food vendors

 - noise management plan

 - serving or selling alcohol

 - temporary buildings and structures

 - traffic and parking management plan